Philips Hue Calla Pedestal light: Review

 Installation and Setup

 That string can be up to five lights long off of a single power supply, and with the provided extensions, can run up to 35m/100ft.
-As each attached light is independent of the others, you can mix and match compatible Hue outdoor lights on the same power supply, such as the Lily spot light.
-Each light handles it’s own communications and can be controlled separately.
+Hue now has an optional 100W power supply that run double your number of lights off a single socket.
+As each attached light is independent of the others, you can mix and match compatible Hue outdoor lights on the same power supply, such as the Lily spotlight.
+Each light handles its own communications and can be controlled separately through the app or your smart home platform.

-Installation can be both in ground or fixed.
+Installation can be both in-ground or fixed to a hard surface.
 The bottom of the unit is a thick plastic which is screwed into place.
 By removing this you can screw through the provided indents to mount it firmly onto a deck, path, or retaining wall and then reattach it to the casing.
 These indents are about a finger width lower that the base itself which helps to prevent any leakage from affecting the unit.

 Installation using the ground stake was super simple for me, but you want to be careful if your ground is hard clay or particularly rocky.
 As the screw mount is attached to the plastic base a small number of people have reported snapping it off, although that may be case of heavy handedness.